Heavy rail transit systems have two major interrelated challenges:

 – Safely and effectively merge high-density traffic streams at merge points.

-Our emulation platform can be used to control physical and simulated cars.
+Our emulation platform can be used to control virtual and physical cars.
 The following video shows each of these features.

 With Physical Cars: